 Biography not available

-Die Sozialpolitik in Palastina mit besonderer Berucksichtigung des gewerblichen Arbeiterschutzes [Review of book by Emanuel Konig], Vol. 7 No. 4 (Winter 1941)
+Die Sozialpolitik in Palastina mit besonderer Berucksichtigung des gewerblichen Arbeiterschutzes [Review of book by Emanuel Konig], Vol. 8 No. 1 (Spring 1941)

 Christopher Uggen is Distinguished Professor of Sociology at the University of Minnesota.
 He is the author of Locked Out: Felon Disenfranchisement and American Democracy (with Manza, 2006).